TheSherlockHomie/100DaysOfCode-log/readme.md

 **Thoughts:**

 -   Lierally jumped with joy (for only a bit, not too long mind you) when I saw that I had received a pull request!
 Made my day!

+---

+### Day 74: July 8, 2020, Wednesday

+**Today's Progress**:

+-   Watched lecture 5 from SP20 of CS162: Concurrency and Mutual Excusion

+**What I learned:**

+-   Fork, Wait and Exec
+-   Yield
+-   ThreadFork vs ProcessFork
+-   Correctness for systems with concurrent threads
+-   Thread Pools
+-   Atomic Operations
+-   Synchronization: using atomic operations to ensure cooperation between threads
+-   Mutual Exclusion: ensuring that only one thread does a particular thing at a time
+-   Critical Section: piece of code that only one thread can execute at once.
+Only one thread at a time will get into this section of code
+-   Lock: prevents someone from doing something
+-   All synchronization involves waiting

+**Thoughts**

+-   Finally covered syllabus of Lectures 3 and 4 of SP20 by watching lectures of SP15.
+Now have access to all further videos of SP20!